fitabigail/IrishMortgageConsulting/README.md

 </details>

 ### W3c HTML Validator
-  The HTML was tested with the W3c HTML Validator with no error returned all three pages.
+  The HTML was tested with the W3c HTML Validator with no error returned on all three pages.
 <details>

  ![HTML Validator](./assets/readmeImages/html-index-validator.png)